geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-11/meeting-transcript.md

 Yeah.
 Is there a reason that it wouldn't work?

 ##### **Chenyu** [[00:12:46](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=766)]
-Uh...
+Uh..
 I don't know.
 So for now, it's working.

 ##### **Geohot** [[00:12:49](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=769)]
 I mean, it would work.
-It'll just...
+It'll just..
 Like, how many mini-batches are we talking?
 If it's like two, sure, whatever.
 Who cares?
 But if it's like 100?
 It can take forever.
 For 4 or 5B, I think it's 1,000.
 It's 1,100 or something.
 Yeah, exactly.
 So we're definitely going to put that in an outer Python loop.
-No...
+No..
 Okay, anyway.
-Maybe...
+Maybe..
 But there's no way you can run 1,100 and ask it to schedule.

 ##### **Geohot** [[00:13:12](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=792)]
 No. They are all the same.
 Yeah, but it doesn't know that.